woutercoppens/pyhaopenmotics-v2/README.md

 ## About

-An asynchronous python client for the OpenMotics API to control the outputs.
+An asynchronous python client for the OpenMotics API to control the outputs and other modules.

 This library is created to support the integration in [Home Assistant](https://www.home-assistant.io).